 Schedule two essential meetings during this window:

 - The Funeral Director: Finalize the type of service.
-As of 2026, "Direct Cremations" have grown to 20% of the market due to their lower cost.
+"Direct cremations" have become an increasingly popular choice in recent years, largely because of their lower cost.

 - The Estate Attorney: Even for small estates, a 30-minute consultation can prevent massive legal headaches later.